 Members elect directors to manage or supervise the management of the business of CHF Canada.

-The Board has 16 members: 10 directors are elected regionally (one from each province), five directors serve at-large, and one director represents the aboriginal community.
+The Board has 16 members: 10 directors are elected regionally (one from each province), five directors serve at-large, and one director represents the Indigenous community.